chriseidhof/chriseidhofnl/content/post/dynamic-swift.md

 As long as AppKit and UIKit will be around, we'll have Objective-C and its runtime.
 If Apple releases a Swift-only successor to either one of these frameworks, I'm confident that they will do a good job: they'll make us write less boilerplate, rather than more.

 Let's look at a completely different context: web programming.
 I've seen amazing web frameworks that rely a lot on runtime programming (stuff like Rails, but also [Seaside](http://seaside.st), back in its day).
 But, there are web frameworks in languages like Haskell, Scala and C# that use features like protocols, datatype-generic programming[^2] and passing around functions to reduce boilerplate.
-With both approaches you can get short, simple, maintanable code that's easy to write.
+With both approaches you can get short, simple, maintainable code that's easy to write.

 Yet, techniques you don't know will almost always seem more complicated at first.
 I tried arguing with a Haskell programmer that runtime programming can be useful.
 I tried arguing with a Ruby programmer that static types can be helpful.
 To both, it seemed unnecessary and complicated.
 They've been writing great code without those features.